apel/rest/README.md

 ## Using the docker image

-1. install docker and httpd (httpd is needed on the host machine for `/usr/sbin/apachectl`, do NOT start httpd)

-2. pull in the latest image: `docker pull indigo-dc/Accounting`

-3. Run the docker with `docker run -d -p 80:80 -p 443:443 indigo-dc/Accounting /usr/sbin/apachectl -D FOREGROUND`
+1. Install docker

+2. Download the corresponding run_container.sh script corresponding to the release.

+3. Populate the MYSQL variables and and IAM variables

+4. Run `./run_container.sh indigo-dc/Accounting:X.X.X-X`

-4. Before the server will start, a certificate needs to be added to the container.
+5. Before the server will start, a certificate needs to be added to the container.
 Run `docker exec -it <docker_id> bash` to enter the container and then execute step 6 of the "Setup from source" instructions.

-5. Navigate a web browser to "https://\<hostname\>/index/"
+6. Navigate a web browser to "https://\<hostname\>/index/"

 ## Setup from source